Cacti/documentation/Frequently-Asked-Questions.md

 If only some of your graphs are not updating correctly, double check the Maximum Value field for all data sources used by these graphs.
-If the value being fed to the .rrd file exceeds its Maximum Value, RRDTool will insert an Unknown and you will see no data on the graph.
+If the value being fed to the .rrd file exceeds its Maximum Value, RRDtool will insert an Unknown and you will see no data on the graph.

 **Q:** A lot of my graphs contain long ifAlias names, but they are being